bloominstituteoftechnology/Data-Structures/src/Data_Structures_Questions.md

 3. What is the runtime complexity of `getMax`?

-4. What is the runtime complexity of `depthFirstForEach`?

-5. What is the runtime complexity of `breadthFirstForEach`?

 ## Heap

 1. What is the runtime complexity of your `heapsort` function?